arinze-edeh/IT-Support-HomeLabs/04_Networking_Lab/README.md

 ### 5. Troubleshooting Scenarios

-A DNS misconfiguration was intentionally introduced on the client machine by pointing the DNS server to an external address.
-This caused domain name resolution to fail.
-The issue was identified using ipconfig /all and resolved by restoring the DNS server to the domain controller.
-Connectivity and name resolution were successfully restored.
+A DNS misconfiguration scenario was simulated by isolating the client from the domain DNS server.
+With the domain-connected adapter disabled, name resolution failed as expected.
+The issue was identified using ipconfig /all and resolved by restoring connectivity to the domain controller, after which DNS resolution was successfully restored.

 📸 *Screenshot: before & after fix*